SaideepGona/ChIP-IO/readme_files/ChIP_IO_tg_README.txt

 Current Reference Genome: GRCh38
 Current Annotation: gencode.v29
+Updated README: 6.11.19

 ------------ Output Description ------------

 *** .tgtable file ***

 Your output folder contains one or more .tgtable files.
-This is actually a tab-seperated value(tsv) file.
-It contains tabular data with the metadata:
+Currently two are provided, one with peaks drawn ChIP-Seq studies and one containing peaks drawn from motif predictions.
+These are actually tab-seperated value(tsv) file.
+They contain tabular data with the metadata:

 Rows: Gene + Gene Regions
 Columns: Transcription Factors

 Table entries correspond to the number of ChIP-Seq peaks for a given transcription factor mapping to regulatory regions of a given gene.
-Currently these peaks come only from raw ChIP-Seq peak data, but future versions will include motif/epigenetic prior binding site prediction to reduce false positive rates where applicable.

 *** .bintgtable file ***